The main goals of this ESL lesson plan are for students to:

 Video:

-Students watch a video titled “Divorce Lawyers Give Relationship Advice.”
-After viewing, they identify which aspects were mentioned.
+Students identify key information in a video called “Divorce Lawyers Give Relationship Advice.”

 Exercises: